MatthijsKamstra/haxenode/10scraping/about.md

 #About scraping

 > Web scraping is the process of programmatically retrieving information from the Internet.
-As the volume of data on the web has increased, this practice has become increasingly widespread, and a number of powerful services have emerged to simplify it.
+As the volume of data on the web has increased, this practice has become increasingly widespread.
+And a number of powerful services have emerged to simplify it.

 > Web scraping (web harvesting or web data extraction) is a computer software technique of extracting information from websites.